lsteveol/gen_registers/docs/gen_regs_py_doc/source/blah.rst

 Using simple text file input, a designer can quickly develop registers.
 No clunky spreadsheets, no crazy syntaxes, just simple text files.

-The tool will create a register block that has a APB slave interface to be used for transactions
+The tool will create a register block that has a APB/AHB slave interface to be used for transactions

 Running the Script (Options)